-EXCUSED ABSENCES (EC §48205, §46010, §46014, §48980): Your child may be excused from school when the absence is for medical or justifiable personal reasons.
+EXCUSED ABSENCES (EC §\$48205, 48980): Your child may be excused from school when the absence is for medical or justifiable personal reasons.
 Your child will be allowed to complete all assignments and tests missed during such an excused absence.
-EC §48205 states:
+Please refer to Attachment #3 for the full text of section 48205.